Tracking Lake Erie's harmful algal blooms upstream

 To tackle harmful algal blooms, the state of Ohio has been partnering with local universities to research and develop recommendations to better understand, predict and manage HABs.
 Funded through the Ohio Department of Higher Education, the program, called the Harmful Algal Bloom Research Initiative (HABRI), announced its newest round of grants in May that will fund projects on producing safe drinking water, protecting public health, engaging stakeholders and tracking blooms from the source.

-As part of the research tracking HABs, Jim Hood, associate professor in the Department of Evolution, Ecology and Organismal Biology, is working to fill in what he calls an “enormous” knowledge gap.
+As part of the research tracking HABs, Jim Hood, assistant professor in the Department of Evolution, Ecology and Organismal Biology, is working to fill in what he calls an “enormous” knowledge gap.
 He’s hoping to determine how phosphorus — the nutrient largely credited with fueling HABs — changes as it moves through a stream, and then apply that knowledge to help create more accurate watershed models that try to predict blooms.

 A Western Lake Erie harmful algal bloom from September 26, 2017.
 The scum shown here near downtown Toledo stretched all the way to Lake Ontario.
 This photo is from Landsat-8 (a NASA/USGS satellite).

 “We know mostly that it's phosphorus coming from the Maumee watershed that drives most of those harmful algal blooms, and so there's been a big push lately to reduce the amount of phosphorus that's coming out of that watershed mostly focusing on agricultural practices that we can undertake to reduce the amount of phosphorus coming off the field,” Hood said.

 He said the current mindset assumes that the phosphorus coming off agricultural fields, particularly during heavy rains, is funneled directly into Lake Erie.
 A common assumption is that the phosphorus measured coming out of the Maumee River is the same phosphorus found in runoff events soon prior.